Skip to content

 It's worth noting that while all visual encoding channels are also available as static properties, not all properties can be used for encoding.
 Only certain properties are suitable for encoding data in a meaningful way.

-Example: Using of the encoding property
+Example: Specifying visual channels with the encoding property

 {